grandma-collaboration/icare/docs/dev_guide/index.md

 ## System Commands

-Now that we've explored the architecture of grandma_skyportal, let's see how do we actually add the extensions to SkyPortal, update Skyportal and said extensions, and much more.
+Now that we've explored the architecture of icare, let's see how do we actually add the extensions to SkyPortal, update Skyportal and said extensions, and much more.

-In grandma_skyportal, you'll find a launcher directory, containing different commands.
+In icare, you'll find a launcher directory, containing different commands.
 The launcher directory follows the same patterns established in Fritz, for consistency sake.

-Here are the different commands, all prefixed with `./grandma.sh` to run:
+Here are the different commands, all prefixed with `./icare.sh` to run:

 - run
 - update